Applied Positive Psychology Research Diploma (Level 7)

 Module 3 Units

 There are no units in Module 3 as this is a self-led project development phase of your learning with your tutor’s supervision and support.
-You may take as little or as much time as required for this within the time frame of 3 years from the date of your enrollment.
+You may take as little or as much time as required for this within the time frame of 2 years from the date of your enrolment.
+The time period must reflect the nature of your research project design with a 6-month leeway period to tend to any personal or professional needs that arise.

 This module may take anywhere from 3-12 months, depending on your pace.